shairez/cypress-documentation/content/api/cypress-api/screenshot-api.md

 #### Where to put screenshot configuration

-A great place to put this configuration is in your [supportFile](/guides/core-concepts/writing-and-organizing-tests#Support-file) file, since it is loaded before any test files are evaluated.
+A great place to put this configuration is in the [supportFile](/guides/core-concepts/writing-and-organizing-tests#Support-file) file, since it is loaded before any test files are evaluated.